zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 **Args:**

-- <b>`X`</b> (Data):  A representative set of input values used for building cryptographic  parameters, as a Numpy array, Torch tensor, Pandas DataFrame or List.
-This is  usually the training data-set or a sub-set of it.
+- <b>`X`</b> (Data):  A representative set of input values used for building cryptographic  parameters, as a Numpy array, Torch tensor, Pandas DataFrame or List. usually the training data-set or a sub-set of it.
 - <b>`configuration`</b> (Optional\[Configuration\]):  Options to use for compilation.
 Default  to None.
 - <b>`artifacts`</b> (Optional\[DebugArtifacts\]):  Artifacts information about the compilation  process to store for debugging.
 Default to None.
 - <b>`show_mlir`</b> (bool):  Indicate if the MLIR graph should be printed during compilation.
 Default to False.